flaf/miscellaneous/puppet4/production/modules/mcollective/README.md

 ```

 The `server_private_key` and `server_public_key` parameters
-are non-empty strings to provide the shared mcollective
+are non-empty strings to provide mcollective private and
-private and public keys.
-The default values of these
+public keys shared by all the servers.
+The default values of
-parameters are set in the hiera entries above.
+these parameters are set in the hiera entries above.

 To generate these keys, you can execute these commands: